 Discover a beautiful swimming hole on the Rock Creek, hidden deep in the ancient Santiam State Forest in the foothills of the Cascade Mountains.
 Surrounded by old-growth Douglas-fir, hemlock, red alder, and big leaf maple trees, the Rock Creek Recreation and three campsites offer secluded camping, picnicking, hiking, and swimming opportunities.
 You will drive in the wilderness roughly 3 miles along the creek on unpaved and gravel roads before you reach this amazing swimming spot.

 The hole is located below a footbridge.
-A beautiful waterfall cascades off basalt cliffs and pour into a small but deep pool with clear green-emerald water.
-You can access the swimming area either climbing down the cliffs or use a trail on the left side of the bridge (a little longer but easy!).
+A beautiful waterfall cascades off the basalt cliff and pours into a small but deep pool with clear green-emerald water.
+You can access the swimming area either climbing down the cliff or use a trail on the left side of the bridge (a little longer but easy!).

-The recreation area and campsites that are spread out along the creek offer seasonal restrooms, picnic tables, trash service, and fire rings.
+The recreation area and campsites that are spread out along the creek offer seasonal restrooms, picnic tables, a garbage service, and fire rings.
 The gate is open for vehicles from May to September.
-The rest of the year walk-in access is allowed beyond the gate.
-Nightly camping fees is applied.
-Day-use is free.
+For the rest of the year walk-in access is allowed beyond the gate.
+Nightly camping fees are applied.
+A day-use option is free.

 Rock Creek Swimming Hole | General Description

 Services: Portable toilets, no water, garbage service, picnic sites

 Accommodations: No camping allowed near the swimming hole, 3 rustic campsites along the Rock Creek

 Distance from the parking: Short

 Day-use fees: None